MonoGame/docs.monogame.github.io/articles/monogame/howto/audio/HowTo_ChangePitchAndVolume.md

  > The **MathHelper.Clamp** method is used to ensure that the pitch and volume values are within the valid range.
 The pitch value is clamped between -1 and 1, while the volume value is clamped between 0 and 1.

  > [!NOTE]
- > The check for the keypress does not prevent the call to the method repeating so any value entered may peak the value in a singe key press.
+ > The check for the keypress does not prevent the call to the method repeating so any value entered may peak the value in a single key press.
 To prevent this, you can add a delay to the key press check, or use a boolean value to check if the key has been pressed and released.

 ## Concepts